kigster/simple-feed/README.md

 * To define a minimalistic API for a typical event-based simple feed, without tying it to any concrete provider implementation
 * To make it easy to implement and plug in a new type of provider, eg. using *Couchbase* or *MongoDB*
-* To provide a scalable default provider implementation using Redis, which can support millions of users via sharding
+* To provide a scalable default provider implementation using Redis, which can support millions of users via data sharding by user
 * To support multiple simple feeds within the same application, but used for different purposes, eg. simple feed of my followers, versus simple feed of my own actions.

 ## Usage

-First you need to configure the Feed with a valid provider implementation and a name.
+A key concept to understanding SimpleFeed gem, is that of a _provider_, which is effectively a persistence implementation for the events belonging to each user.

+Two providers are supplied with this gem:

+ * The production-ready `:redis` provider, which uses the [sorted set Redis data type](https://redislabs.com/ebook/redis-in-action/part-2-core-concepts-2/chapter-3-commands-in-redis/3-5-sorted-sets) to store and fetch the events, scored by time (but not necessarily).

+ * The naïve provider `:hash`  based on the ruby `Hash` class, that can be useful in unit tests, or in simple simulations.

+You initialize a provider by using the `SimpleFeed.provider([Symbol])` method.

 ### Configuration

-Below we configure a feed called `:newsfeed`, which presumably will be populated with the events coming from the followers.
+Below we configure a feed called `:newsfeed`, which in this example will be populated with the various events coming from the followers.

 ```ruby
 require 'simplefeed'